yanjundesign/yanjundesign.github.io/_pages/about.md

   - /about.html
 ---

 I am Yanjun Lyu, PhD candidate at ASU.
 I work as a research assistant at [Synthesis Center] (http://synthesis.ame.asu.edu/) advised under Prof. Sha Xin Wei.
-My research focus is embodied interaction, which I explored
+As a Human-Computer Interaction researcher, my reseaerch focus is embodied (enactive)interaction, where I design and develop wearbale computing system for human movement detection, proximity interaction that empower human behviours interaction and sociality.
+Before joinning ASU, I earned my Master degree from Massachusetts Colledge of Arts and Design, where I  was cross-registered in MIT's Tangbile Media Lab.
+I earned my Bachelor degree in visual communication design at China Central Academy of Fine Arts.
+Combing my multidsicplinary knoweldge in media arts, science and technology, my work emphasis a poetic, enchanted expreince.

 A data-driven personal website
 ======